vitaly-kiselev-qa/react-app-example/README.md

 # React App Example
-The app is created using the tutorial https://learn-reactjs.ru/tutorial
+The app is created using the tutorial<br>
+https://learn-reactjs.ru/tutorial

 # Start Application